-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VIII .
+ENVIRONMENTALISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VIII.
 Greenhouse Gas Emissions.
-Wo uld the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+Would the project: a) Generate greenhouse gas emissions, either direction indirectly, that may have a significant impact on environment? • b) Conflict with an applicable plan, policy or regula adopted for the purpose of reducing the emission greenhouse gases?

-The Butte County Climate Action Plan (CAP) was adopted on February 25, 2014.
+The Butte County Climate Action Plan (CAP) was adopted on December 14, 2021.
 The Butte County CAP provides goals, policies, and programs to reduce GHG emissions, address climate change adaptation, and improve quality of life in the county.
 The Butte County CAP also supports statewide GHG emission-reduction goals identified in AB 32 and SB 375.
 Programs and actions in the CAP are intended to help the County sustain its natural resources, grow efficiently, ensure long-term resiliency to a changing environmental and economic climate, and improve transportation.
 The Butte County CAP also serves as a Qualified GHG Reduction Strategy under CEQA, simplifying development review for new projects that are consistent with the CAP.